 Committee Member: Dr. John Beck

 Changing Climate: Earth’s climate is warming.
 According to the National Oceanic and Atmospheric Administration, 2016 was the warmest year on the record with global surface temperatures and North American land surface temperatures averaging 0.94°C and 1.86°C above the 20th century averages respectively (NOAA National Centers for Environmental Information 2017).
 Additionally, conservative projections of future temperatures estimate at least a 1.5°C increase in global surface temperature by the end of the 21st century that will continue to increase thereafter (DeLucia et al. 2008, Stocker et al. 2015).
 Seasonal temperature averages in the United States during 2016 echoed this upward trend and average temperatures for spring, summer, fall, and winter all surpassed 20th-century temperature averages (NOAA National Centers for Environmental Information 2017).
-In north temperate regions of the continuous United States, for example in Maine, annual temperatures can peak in the summer around 24°C and in the winter temperatures can decrease below freezing.
+In north temperate regions of the continuous United States, for example in Maine, annual temperatures can peak in the summer around 24°C and in the winter temperatures frequently dip below freezing.
 As annual temperatures continue to increase, warmer days will begin earlier in the year and end later in the year, reducing the number of cool days in the spring and fall, effectively increasing the number of warmer days and the duration of summer (Bradshaw and Holzapfel 2006, Hahn and Denlinger 2011, Scriber 2014).
 For many organisms, warmer temperatures generally increase development and for these organisms, more frequent warmer days during the year could favor development during these warmer seasons.
 As it relates to insects these longer, warmer growing seasons could provide more time for development that could be directed towards more resource gathering, mate finding, or reproduction possibly leading to increased population sizes and even greater numbers of generations each year (Bale et al. 2002, Bradshaw and Holzapfel 2006, Hahn and Denlinger 2011, Scriber 2014).
 For insect pests, managing the potentially damaging effects caused by larger insect pest populations that last longer into the growing season will require an integrated approach and likely increased use of chemical insecticides.

 Insecticide use can manage insect pest populations, but even under strict application regimens insects can significantly reduce crop yields.
 Under current climate conditions, yield reductions in chemically managed, pre-harvest crops due to arthropods is estimated between 13%-16% annually (Culliney 2014).
 Crop loss due to insect pest insect damage here in the United States from 1945 to 2000, has nearly doubled from 7% to 13% while insecticide use has increased 10-fold (Pimentel and Burgess 2005).
 As warmer temperatures begin earlier in the year and end later, larger pest insect populations could lead to lower crop yields and the cost to manage these potentially larger and earlier occurring pest populations using chemical insecticides is likely to increase.
 As temperatures continue to rise, lower crop yields due to insect damage will endanger access to safe nutrient-rich foods for people in developed and developing countries around the world.
 Here in the United States, our population is predicted to exceed 450 million by the year 2100 and this population increase will demand sustained or even increased crop yields (Melorose et al. 2015).
 Investigating the responses of pest insect populations to increases in temperature is an opportunity to better understand and predict how climate change could affect these pests, and use those predictions to mitigate their damaging effects and ensure the security of our nation’s food as populations increase.